atch2203/blog/src/content/blog/8bit computer.md

 # Software and programming
 Programming the whole computer was about the same amount of work, if not more, compared to designing and building it.
 Since we used EEPROMs, all of the instruction decoding logic was pushed into software/our massive control signal spreadsheet.
 ![[Pasted image 20250319212415.png]]

-Additionally, Sagnik was in charge of flashing the EEPROMs with the control signal mappings and program data, as well as writing a compiler that could convert assembly into
+Additionally, Sagnik was in charge of flashing the EEPROMs with the control signal mappings and program data, as well as writing a compiler that could convert assembly into our instruction set.